thanhhoann/obsidian/LeetCode/problems/Longest Palindrome.md

 	for (const count of Object.values(frequencyMap)) {
 		if (count % 2 === 1) {
 			atLeastOneOdd = true;
-			// Add the maximum even number of the odd counts if it's odd
+			// Add the maximum even of the odd counts if it's odd
-			// For example, if we have 5 'a's, we can only use 4 of them longestPalindromeLength += count - 1;
+			// For example, if we have 5 'a's, only use 4 of them longestPalindromeLength += count - 1;
 		} else {
 			// Add all counts if it's even